 They will also give you a death certificate.
 This certificate will be needed to deal with any money or property that are in the name of the person who passed away.
 I recommend getting several copies of the certificate.
 Even though there is a charge for each extra copy, it’s cheaper to get them at the onset, than ask for copies afterwards.
 In order to proceed with things like closing accounts and policies, you will need to send an original copy of the death certificate, so it would be handy to have multiple copies, so that these things can be

-Who to inform soon
+Who to inform as soon as possible

 - current friends